clearclaw/18xx_1820/README.md

   (subject to simple spacing rules).

 - **Share counts:** Companies can be private, 5-share, 10-share,
-  20-share or 50-share and can and do move up and down on that scale during the game.
+  20-share or 50-share and may (and do) move up and down on that scale during the game.

 - **Takeovers & liquidations:** Companies buy other companies (often)